mskim9097/pillMate/README.md

 🔁 **Mark as Taken / Undo Taken** toggle
 🌐 **Timezone support** for accurate scheduling
 🎨 **Responsive design** using **Bootstrap 5**
+🕓 **The dashboard automatically refreshes supplement statuses daily based on the user's timezone**

 ---